Record 10 homers as AL wins All-Star Game 8-6 in 10 innings | New Country 923

 A day after hometown star Bryce Harper electrified the crowd by winning the Home Run Derby, it was eerily quiet for most of the evening at Nationals Park.
 Harper didn’t excite the fans, either, fanning in his two at-bats.

-The popular Presidents Race at the park drew the biggest cheer in the middle innings, with the big-headed George Washington character prevailing.
+The popular Presidents Race drew the biggest cheer in the middle innings, with the big-headed George Washington character prevailing.

 The only thing missing was a bevy of defensive shifts.
 Overloaded infields are the norm now, Hinch and NL manager Dave Roberts of the Dodgers pretty much played things straight up.